rpsnoopy/EIP918-reorganized/README.md

 }
 ```

-**NOTES**: given that the current version of the solidity compiler (0.4.25) is not yet able to manage implicit public variables getter as valid overloads on interfaces and abstract contracts, including the previous version of the abstract contract in order to be compliant can generate syntax errors if the overloading functions are intended to be the automaticly created getter of public variables with the same name. the current solutions are: (i) to move public variables declarations in the abstract contract and to omit the related method declaration, or (ii) to name the public variable differently and to write the getter using the naming convention declared by the standard.
+**NOTES**: given that the **current** version of the solidity compiler (0.4.25) is not yet able to manage implicit public variables getter as valid overloads on interfaces and abstract contracts, to include the previous version of the abstract contract in order to be compliant can result in syntax errors if the smart contract overloading functions are intended to be the automatically created (by the compiler, at compile time) getter for public variables with the same name.
+The current solutions are: (i) to move public variables declarations in the abstract contract and to omit the related getter method declaration, or (ii) to name the public variable differently and to write the getter using the naming convention above declared by this standard.

 #### Test Cases